OpenAppStack installation instructions¶

-- edit the file
+To configure Velero, edit the file

 Then continue with the installation procedure as described below.
+At the end of

-Step 4: Installation¶
+Step 4: Setup cluster¶

 You’re almost ready to start the OpenAppStack installation script.
 First, make sure your DNS configuration is propagated.
 To do so, make sure ‘ping’ shows your VPS’s IP address: